Blupo/state/README.md

 # state

 The purpose of this library is similar to [immer](https://github.com/immerjs/immer): to create the next state by modifying the current one.
-This module was specifically created to reduce the need to repeatedly deep-copy Rodux state for making changes.
+This module was specifically created for making managing Rodux state for the [ColorPane](https://github.com/Blupo/ColorPane) plugin easier.

 Due to the numerous compromises needed to make table operations work correctly when using draft states (see [state.table](#statetable) and [state.iter](#stateiter)), this module isn't fit for widespread use.
 You're free to use it, though, if it suits your needs and you're willing to deal with the compromises.
+There's also probably going to be some bugs.

 ## Example